ItzBloxxy/Discord-Webhook-Network/README.md

 - **Easy to use**: Enter your message and send it directly to your Webhook! 🗨️

 ## Setup ⚙️
-1. **Download the File**: Save the `webhook_messenger.bat` file. 📥
+1. **Download the latest release**: https://github.com/ItzBloxxy/Discord-Webhook-Messenger/releases 📥
-2. **Configure the Webhook URL**: Open the script in a text editor and replace `https://discord.com/api/webhooks/yourwebhookhere` with your actual Discord webhook URL.
-You can also change the title and color. ✍️
+2. **Configure the Webhook URL**: Open the script in a text editor and replace `https://discord.com/api/webhooks/yourwebhookhere` with your actual Discord webhook URL. 🪝

 ## Usage 🚀
 1. Run the `webhook_messenger.bat` file. 🎯
 2. Enter your message when prompted. 📝
-3. The message will be sent to your Webhook. 📬
+3. The message will be sent to directly to your Webhook. 📬

 ## Requirements 📋
 - **Compatibility**: Works only on Windows 7 through Windows 11. 🖥️